jharwell/sierra/docs/setup/msi_setup.rst

    ..
 IMPORTANT:: ANYTIME you log into an MSI node (login or compute) to
-                  build/run ANYTHING you MUST source this script otherwise things will (probably) not work.
-This includes if you ran the script on a login node and then started an interactive session via job submission with ``-I`` (the environment is NOT inherited).
+                  build/run ANYTHING you MUST source this script otherwise things might not work.
+This includes if you ran the script on a login node and then started an interactive session via job submission with ``-p interactive`` (the environment is NOT inherited).

 #.
 On an MSI login node (can be any type, as the filesystem is shared across all